Exploring How Your Genes Interact with the Environment

 Learn more about the EPR and how we protect our registrants' privacy.

 The EPR is sponsored by the National Institute of Environmental Health Sciences (NIEHS).
 The EPR is designed to help researchers develop new and better ways of diagnosing, preventing and treating common diseases both in individual patients and whole populations.

 - Must be 18 years of age or older

 - Provide a small blood sample (approx. 1 tablespoon)

 - Read and sign an informed consent form

 - Provide date of birth, gender, race and ethnicity

 - Periodically update contact information

 The NIEHS is pleased to announce the availability of a repository of DNA samples collected as part of the Environmental Polymorphisms Registry (EPR).
-The EPR is an ongoing DNA repository established by the Clinical Research Program to help NIEHS and other scientists screen for genetic polymorphisms in "environmentally sensitive genes."
+The EPR is an ongoing DNA repository established by the Clinical Research Branch to help NIEHS and other scientists screen for genetic polymorphisms in "environmentally sensitive genes."